uddugteam/offchain-ipfs-manual/src/introduction.md

 # Introduction

+> This doc is updated version of [offchain-ipfs](https://github.com/uddugteam/substrate/tree/offchain_ipfs) for Substrate v3+.

 `offchain::ipfs` is [Substrate], infused with [IPFS].

 > **Substrate** is a blockchain framework built in Rust, with off-chain worker capabilities.
 <br />**IPFS** is a distributed file storage network, connecting peers and their content.

-By including [the Rust implementation IPFS](https://github.com/rs-ipfs/rust-ifps) in the native Substrate runtime, and by allowing pass-through wasm calls via Substrate's [Off-chain Workers], we enable a powerful and familiar subset of the IPFS APIs, including:
+By including [the Rust implementation IPFS](https://github.com/uddugteam/rust-ifps) in the native Substrate runtime, and by allowing pass-through wasm calls via Substrate's [Off-chain Workers], we enable a powerful and familiar subset of the IPFS APIs, including: